noseapus/noseapus.github.io/legalname.md

 ---
 author: Aqua Moye
-title: On changing thine legal name (UK)
+title: On changing your legal name (UK)
 ---
 ## Preface
 How to change your name by deed poll, for UK citizens.
 A guide based on my experience.